 - General Pain Relief: Other studies indicate turmeric is an effective pain reliever for wounds, post-operation surgical sites, arthritic pain and even sciatic nerve pain.

 Turmeric for Arthritis and Joint health

-- Arthritis: A study published by Phytotherapy Research in 2012, highlighted a trial in which patients with rheumatoid arthritis took either Turmeric or NSAIDs.
+- Arthritis: A study published by Phytotherapy Research in 2012, highlighted a trial in which patients with rheumatoid arthritis took either turmeric or NSAIDs.
 The patients taking Turmeric showed the largest improvements.
-While Arthritis cannot be cured, it appears Turmeric is a safe and side-affect free way to naturally reduce symptoms associated with arthritis.
-I performed as good or better than common, conventional medication prescribed.
+While Arthritis cannot be cured, it appears turmeric is a safe and side-affect free way to naturally reduce symptoms associated with arthritis.

-- May reduce or prevent blood clotting: Both test tube and animal studies support the claim that regular use of turmeric supplements may reduce platelet aggregation and the formation of a thrombus.
+- May reduce or prevent blood clotting: Both test tube and animal studies support the claim that regular use of turmeric supplements reduce platelet aggregation and the formation of a thrombus.
 As you may know, blood clotting is a common symptom of atherosclerosis and other cardiovascular diseases.
 Blood clots are a root cause of Ischemic stroke and heart attacks!
 Reducing clotting in your body will reduce your risk of clot related medical emergencies which are often debilitating or even fatal.

 Turmeric for the Brain